Categories

 This category is open to young people under 18

-may be on any Scottish nature subject.
-As with the main categories, images can be of native, resident or migrant wild species and wildlife and botanical subjects
+up to 5 images on any Scottish nature subject free of charge into the Junior category.
+As with the main categories, images can be of native, resident or migrant wild species, and wildlife and botanical subjects

 should be photographed in their natural habitats.